bjornekstrom/pdnkmixer/README.md

 ### Use w/ nanokontrol2

 Connect your nanokontrol2 (or another USB MIDI control surface) to the computer.
 Click Media >> MIDI settings... and choose nanokontrol2 as the Input Device.

-## Known bugs

-Samples may loop at double speed on Windows machines.